googleanalytics/autotrack/docs/plugins/page-visibility-tracker.md

 {{Page Visible Time}} / {{Unique Pageviews}}
 ```

-The screenshot in the [overview](#overview) shows some examples of what reports with these custom and calculated metrics look like.
+The screenshots in the [overview](#overview) shows some examples of what reports with these custom and calculated metrics look like.

 ## Options